-- 1. No new vessels stay on the bay in contravention of RBRA rules and regulations. - 2.
+- 1. No incoming/new vessels stay on the bay in contravention of RBRA time limits and other rules and regulations. - 2.
 No unoccupied vessels on the bay. - 3.
-Vessels that arrived after August 2019 depart voluntarily or are removed by October 15, 2023 - 4.
-No new vessels are allowed to anchor in the Eelgrass Protection Zone. - 5.
-Up to 20 vessels relocate from the Eelgrass Protection Zone area or from anchoring locations in the Anchoring Zone onto new moorings that are installed in the Anchorage Area as of December 15, 2022. - 6.
+Vessels that arrived after August 2019 depart voluntarily or are removed by October 15, 2023. - 4.
+No vessels are allowed to anchor in the Eelgrass Protection Zone. - 5.
+Up to 15 vessels relocate from the Eelgrass Protection Zone, or from anchoring locations in the Anchoring Area, onto new temporary moorings that are installed as of December 15, 2022 in the Anchoring Area. - 6.
 The four floating homes are removed by October 15, 2023. - 7.
 Vessels that are not enrolled in the Safe & Seaworthy Program depart or are removed by October 15, 2024. - 8.
-Remaining vessels enrolled in the Safe & Seaworthy Program are all located in the Anchorage Zone after October 15, 2024. - 9.
+Vessels enrolled in the Safe & Seaworthy Program are all located in the Anchoring Area after October 15, 2024. - 9.
 No vessels are allowed to stay on the bay in contravention of RBRA rules and regulations as of October 15, 2026.